-Camp Nurse Since 2005
+Camp Nurse since 2019

 Katy is a 1984 graduate of the Waldorf School of Garden City, NY and has been a student or staff member at Glen Brook intermittently for 35+ years.
 She earned her Bachelor’s in Nursing from Adelphi University, NY and has worked in many areas including hospital based acute care, community health nursing, insurance case management, and most recently, camp nursing.
 Katy also is a professional musician and is currently a faculty member of Concord Community Music School in Concord, NH where she leads a chorus for adults with disabilities.
 Katy and her family live in Goffstown, NH.

 E-mail: firstname.lastname@example.org (During Summer & Winter Camp Only!)

-These days it’s all-gap-all-the-time, but prior to coming here Jake helped to launch the Pasadena Waldorf High School in Los Angeles, California.
+Prior to coming here Jake helped to launch the Pasadena Waldorf High School in Los Angeles, California.
 As High School Assistant Director, he helped prepare for the school’s opening, then worked on a variety of projects, including outreach, curriculum development, and schedule planning.
 He also coordinated the high school’s trips program, bringing classes to amazing wilderness areas in Southern California.
 A Bates College graduate with an Environmental Philosophy major, he loves to travel and has visited various parks, cities, and surf breaks around the U.S., Europe, and South America.

-Farm Director Since 2016
+Culinary Director Since 2019

-Program Director Since 2011
+Executive Director - Year Round Staff Since 2011

 Mark’s good humor and enthusiasm for working with young people in the outdoors are trademark qualities of his work here at Camp.